 - How do I apply for the Wilderness Trekking School?

-- What can I do if I miss a lecture or field trip?
+- What if I miss a lecture or field day?

-- What happens if I am afraid to participate in an exercise?
+- What if I am afraid to participate in an exercise?

 - What is the cost of WTS?